Room-temperature quantum sensing with photoexcited triplet electrons in organic crystals: Discussion and Outlook

-\T{\I{Discussion and Outlook}} -- We now describe salient features of the chromophore system described here, and contrast it to conventional quantum sensors.
-Pentacene molecules in the host matrix act similarly to NV centers, but with higher quantum efficiency (62.5\%~\cite{Takeda02} vs. 45\%~\cite{Suter17}); and since they are not associated with defect centers, every pentacene molecule can function as a quantum sensor.
-There are no additional paramagnetic impurities that serve as decoherence sources (for example in diamond, P1 centers~\cite{bauch2020decoherence}), allowing for quantum sensing at significantly higher electronic densities, orders of magnitude higher than NV centers.
-Even at ${\app}0.1\%$ doping, electronic linewidths remain narrow ($<$2MHz), making them well-suited for bulk quantum sensing~\cite{Barry20}.
-The crystals can be grown to large sizes at low costs, expanding material options for bulk magnetometry~\cite{Barry20} and addressing the cost barriers and supply limitations of CVD/HPHT diamond manufacturing ~\cite{gicquel2001cvd,pelucchi2022potential}.
-We note, however, that the poor thermal properties of $(\I{p})$-terphenyl with respect to diamond~\cite{Oxborrow12} impose challenges in ultimately engineering large bulk magnetometer devices.
+Salient features of the chromophore system are here contrasted with conventional quantum sensors.
+Pentacene molecules in the host matrix act similarly to NV centers, but with higher quantum efficiency (62.5\%~\cite{Takeda02} vs. 45\%~\cite{Suter17}).
+Since they are not associated with defect centers, every pentacene molecule can function as a quantum sensor.
+No additional paramagnetic impurities act as decoherence sources (for example in diamond, P1 centers~\cite{bauch2020decoherence}), enabling quantum sensing at significantly higher electronic densities, orders of magnitude higher than NV centers.
+Even at ${\app}0.1\%$ doping, electronic linewidths remain narrow ($<$7MHz), well-suited for bulk quantum sensing~\cite{Barry20}.
+Crystals can be grown to large sizes at low costs, expanding material options for bulk magnetometry~\cite{Barry20} and addressing the material costs and supply limitations of CVD/HPHT diamond manufacturing ~\cite{gicquel2001cvd,pelucchi2022potential}.

-More broadly, our work suggests exciting prospects for quantum sensing using chemical systems, expanding the design space for q-sensors and their applicability.
+Our work suggests exciting prospects for chemical-based quantum sensing, expanding the design space and applicability of q-sensors.
 Pentacene is indicative of a wider class of systems with optically-addressable triplet electrons~\cite{tait2015triplet,richert2017constructive,maylander2022accessing, hamachi2021porphyrins,sakamoto2023polarizing} and wherein Hamiltonian parameters like zero-field splitting can be finely tuned through chemical means~\cite{amdur2022chemical}.
-Looking forward, synthetic chemistry may offer the creation of sensor arrays with precise control over spacing, topology, and concentration.
+Synthetic chemistry enables the creation of sensor arrays with precise control over spacing, topology, and concentration.
 One can envision molecular quantum sensor tags that integrate into various chemical and biological systems as nanoscale fluorescent magnetic field reporters~\cite{Kucsko13,Wu22}.

-Pentacene doped in ($\I{p}$)-terphenyl shows potential for sensing pressure~\cite{cai2014hybrid,macquarrie2013mechanical} and temperature~\cite{Acosta10}.
-Its more deformable lattice and lower melting point compared to NV-diamond may yield high sensitivity to small pressure and temperature changes.
+PDP shows potential for high-sensitivity pressure~\cite{cai2014hybrid,macquarrie2013mechanical} and temperature~\cite{Acosta10} sensing due to its deformable lattice and lower melting point, respectively.